Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ko/learn-bridges.md

 ### Bitcoin Bridge (XCLAIM <> Substrate <> AXIASolar)

-The Interlay team has written a [specification](https://interlay.gitlab.io/polkabtc-spec/) on a Bitcoin bridge that is based on the [XCLAIM](https://eprint.iacr.org/2018/643.pdf) design paper.
+The Interlay team has written a [specification](https://interlay.gitlab.io/axiabtc-spec/) on a Bitcoin bridge that is based on the [XCLAIM](https://eprint.iacr.org/2018/643.pdf) design paper.
 The protocol enables a two-way bridge between AXIASolar and Bitcoin.
-It allows holders of BTC to "teleport" their assets to AXIASolar as PolkaBTC, and holders of PolkaBTC to burn their assets for BTC on the Bitcoin chain.
+It allows holders of BTC to "teleport" their assets to AXIASolar as AxiaBTC, and holders of AxiaBTC to burn their assets for BTC on the Bitcoin chain.

 The Bitcoin bridge as documented in the specification is composed of two logically different components:

-- The XCLAIM component that maintains all accounts that own PolkaBTC.
+- The XCLAIM component that maintains all accounts that own AxiaBTC.
 - The BTC-Relay that is responsible for verifying Bitcoin state when a new transaction is submitted.

 For full details on how it works please refer to the specification.